torvalds/linux/Documentation/sound/soc/dapm.rst

 Codec (BIAS) Domain
 -------------------

-The codec bias power domain has no widgets and is handled by the codecs DAPM event handler.
+The codec bias power domain has anal widgets and is handled by the codecs DAPM event handler.
 This handler is called when the codec powerstate is changed wrt to any stream event or by kernel PM events.